Garrett AiResearch: 1939 through 1949

 The company's first major product was an oil cooler for military aircraft.
 Garrett designed and produced oil coolers for the Douglas DB-7.
 Boeing's B-17 bombers, credited with substantially tipping the air war in America's and Great Britain's favor over Europe and the Pacific, were outfitted with Garrett intercoolers, as was the B-25.
 The company developed and produced the cabin pressure system for the B-29 bomber, the first production bomber pressurized for high altitude flying.
 By the end of World War II, AiResearch engineers had developed air expansion cooling turbines for America's first jet aircraft, the Lockheed P-80 Shooting Star.
 During World War II, Garrett AiResearch sold $112 million in military equipment and had as many as 5,000 employees.

 Having to scale back its workforce to just 600 employees at the end of the war stimulated Garrett to look for new revenue sources.
-"He found them in the small turbines which patient Engineer Walter Ramsaur had been perfecting since 1943.
+"He found them in the small turbines which Patent Engineer Walter Ramsaur had been perfecting since 1943.
 A way had to be found to cool cockpits so jet pilots could endure the heat generated by air friction at supersonic speeds.
 Ramsaur's turbine provided the answer.

 By putting an engine's heat to work turning the turbine, it cooled the air by expanding it, then injected the air into the cockpit.
 As rearmament got under way, Garrett began turning out a total of 700 accessory products.
 With the Navy order for [an on-board engine] self-starter, [by 1951] Garrett Corp. [had] a $120 million backlog, enough to keep 5,500 workers on three shifts busy for at least the next three years".

 By the end of the 1940s, Garrett Corporation was listed on the New York Stock Exchange.
 "In the late 1940s and early 1950s, Garrett was heavily committed to the design of small gas turbine engines from 20 - 90 horse power (15 - 67 kW).
 The engineers had developed a good background in the metallurgy of housings, high speed seals, radial inflow turbines, and centrifugal compressors".